afroisalreadyinu/miniboss/README.md

 A **service** is defined by subclassing `drillmaster.Service` and overriding, in the minimal case, the fields `image` and `name`.
 The `env` field specifies the enviornment variables; as in the case of the `appdb` service, you can use ordinary variables in this and any other value.
-The other available fields will be explained later.
+The other available fields are explained in the section [Service definition fields](#service-definition-fields).
 Here, we are creating two services: The application service `python-todo` (a simple Flask todo application defined in the `sample-apps` directory) depends on `appdb` (a Postgresql container), specified through the `dependencies` field.
 As in `docker-compose`, this means that `python-todo` will get started after `appdb` reaches running status.

 The `drillmaster.cli` function is the main entry point; you need to execute it in the main routine of your scirpt.
 Let's run this script without arguments,